Buck in field, credit Chase Wininger, 2022

 A carcass tag is required if a harvested deer leaves the hunter’s possession for any reason.

-CWD Surveillance Zone
+CWD Surveillance Zones

 Special Restrictions Apply